sopra-fs23-group-07/sopra-fs23-group-07-client/README.md

 ### Lobby

 While in the lobby a user must select at least one sport, date and time, and location which suits them.
 Instructions on how to make selections for the various categories can be found in a text box when hovering over the information icon next to the categoriy headers.
 Once all members have saved their choices or if the timer has run out, the majority of each category will be used to create a new event and all users of the lobby will be redirected to the event details page for that event.
 If at any time the user wishes to leave the lobby, they can click the "Leave Lobby" button.

+### Share Lobby Invite Link

+When in a lobby a user may want to share the lobby link to a friend so that they may also join the lobby.
+To accomplish this the user in the lobby can click the "Invite Friends" which will open a pop up containg the lobby's link.
+The user can copy the link and send it to their friend or send it via WhatsApp, SMS or E-mail by clicking the respective icon.

 ### Event Details